Society in Turkish Tradition

 Families are in several types according to social, economic and local conditions in society.
 The traditional extended and nuclear families are the two common types of families in Turkey.

-Generally means that three generations live together: grandfather, adult sons and sons’ sons, their wives and their unmarried daughters a married daughter becomes a member of her husband’s family and lives there.
-There is a unity of production and consumption together with common property.
+Generally means that three generations live together: grandfather, adult sons and sons’ sons, their wives.
+And also their unmarried daughters a married daughter becomes a member of her husband’s family and lives there.
+There is a unity of production and consumption together with common property in society.
 This type of family is becoming more and more rare today in society.

 For more information please click on the links below…